ThePythonGuy3/CustomJsonLib/README.md

 |-----------------|-----------------------|-----------------------|-----------------------|------------|
 | Fully supported | Untested, should work | Untested, should work | Untested, should work | No support |

-### Building as a Library

-If you want to include this mod as a library for your own Java mods (explained in [How do I use this library?](#how-do-i-use-this-library) above) you're going to need a library `jar` file.

-The latest release can be found in Releases under the name `CustomJsonLib.jar`, but if you want to build your own, here are the steps:
-1. Open your terminal, and `cd` to your local copy of the mod.
-2. Ensure your internet connection is stable on the first or clean builds, as the project will try to fetch prerequisites from the internet.
-3. Run `gradlew lib` *(replace `gradlew` with `./gradlew` on Mac/Linux)*.
-This should create a JAR inside `build/libs/` that you can copy over to your mod's `lib/` folder to use it.

 ### Desktop Build

-Desktop builds are convenient for testing, but will obviously **not** work on Android, so never include this in your releases.
+Desktop builds are convenient for testing, but they will **not** work on Android.
 Desktop JARs have `Desktop` suffixed to their name (`CustomJsonLibDesktop.jar`).
 Here's how you can build the mod:

 1. Open your terminal, and `cd` to your local copy of the mod.
 2. Ensure your internet connection is stable on the first or clean builds, as the project will try to fetch prerequisites from the internet.
-3. Run `gradlew jar` *(replace `gradlew` with `./gradlew` on Mac/Linux)*.
+3. Run `gradlew jar` *(replace `gradlew` with `./gradlew` on Mac/Linux/Powershell)*.
 This should create a JAR inside `build/libs/` that you can copy over to the Mindustry mods folder to install it.
 4. You can also then run `gradlew install` to automatically install the mod JAR, or even `gradlew jar install` to do both compiling and installing at once.

 ### Android Build